An Alternative Explanation of the Subud Exercise in Psychological Terms

 World-models have at least two main kinds of building

-blocks — icons and symbols (described below in this appendix) — forming vast
+blocks — icons and symbols (described below in Appendix 5) — forming vast

 networks of weighted links between mental states.
 While these sets of